Low-Latency RTSP Streaming

 6. If you have traffic shaping/limiting capabilities, consider configuring the bandwidth allowed for RTSP.

-2. Under Devices toggle on Real Time Streaming Protocol (RTSP)
+3. Under Device, toggle on Real Time Streaming Protocol (RTSP).

-4. Copy the desired standard or high-resolution URL and change the [PASSWORD] section with the password you created
+3. Under Device > Real Time Streaming Protocol (RTSP), click Copy next to the standard or high-resolution URL and change the [PASSWORD] section of the link with the password you created when RTSP was enabled.

-5. Once you have updated the link you add it to your third-party application
+4. Once you have updated the link, add it to your third-party application.

 RTSP Audio